Dentrax/MiniBillingServer/README.md

 Each URL should be handled in its own Handler, derived from `IHttpHandler`.
 Try to keep the code clean by placing database-related stuff into the `SilkDB.cs`.

-Whats missing is an Host/IP-based filter to prevent everyone from accessing the server.

 ## License